 In order to facilitate things, mediations are often carried out by a neutral third party.
 Mediators must remain unbiased and impartial at all times, as their priority is to ensure that the couple can come to an agreement that works for both of them.
 Legal professionals such as attorneys often fill this role, as their expertise lends itself well to this arena.

 Mediations are usually carried out in large rooms where all parties are present, and often consist of back-and-forth discussions between the different sides.
 In cases where a couple simply cannot be in the same room as one another, mediations can also be carried out with each party sitting in a different room and a “messenger” going back and forth between the two.
 Each side always has the option to agree, disagree, or counter to any proposal that is brought forth to them.

 Although mediation essentially consists of discussing and “arguing” with one another, it is still a very effective way of reaching agreements that would otherwise become dragged out in court.
 It saves parties time and money, and encourages both individuals to find mutually-beneficially solutions instead of trying to get back at one another via undesirable arrangements.

 Want to Learn More?

 At the Law Office of James P. White, our seasoned divorce attorneys work hard to protect the clients of their interests, and they can assist you with any mediation proceedings, as well as any other matter involving divorce, child custody, or family law in California.
-Call us today to learn more, and to schedule a free initial consultation.
+Call us today to learn more, and to schedule a initial consultation.